-Before I start prattling on about sweet little me, I need to tell you how absolutely thrilled I am that you have found your way to my “Blog’.
+Before I start prattling on about sweet little me, I need to tell you how thrilled I am that you have found your way to my “Blog".
 I truly hope you have as much fun reading my stories as I did writing them.

 Find yourself a comfy spot, grab a nice cup of tea - the British solution to every ailment that ever existed.
 Perhaps a delicious café latte or a glass of your favourite wine?
 Sit back, relax and hey ho here we go!

-I am writing this blog to tell you all something very important.
+I am writing this blog to tell you all something paramount.
 IT CAN BE DONE!
-We are at an age that we are able do anything we want to.
-In my opinion there is no finer education than meeting people from all walks of life.
+We are at an age that we can do anything we want to.
+In my opinion, there is no finer education than meeting people from all walks of life.
 Nothing better than learning about their culture, their cuisine, and their country.
 Live every day to the fullest!
-Beyond our doorstep is a big wonderful world waiting to thrill and enchant us with its unsurpassable splendor and beauty.
-Believe me, you are never too old to begin the journey.
+Beyond our doorstep is a big wonderful world waiting to thrill and enchant us with its unsurpassable splendour and beauty.
+Believe me; you are never too old to begin the journey.

-I have visited more than 50 countries and believe me, I still have a very long way to go.
-This is just the start of my story.
+I have visited more than 50 countries and believe me; I still have a very long way to go.
+Here is the start of my story.
 Read, enjoy, and should there be anything you wish to ask me.
 Fire away.
 I am always delighted to help anyone who longs to get out there and take the incredible journey!

 Even as a child I was a restless soul.
-I loved to wonder off to other parts of the town to explore and discover new fascinating areas.
+I loved to wander off to other parts of the town to explore and discover new fascinating areas.
 My poor mother would go insane with worry.
 I was often in trouble for arriving home late and not being very clear about where I had been.
-It was no explaining to my irate mother that the nomad in me was in control.
-Today I confess that after all these years, the same nomad continues to rule my life!
+There was no explaining to my angry mother that the nomad in me was in control.
+Today I confess that after all these years, the same Nomad continues to rule my life!

 It was a simple life, but I loved every minute of my stay.